SpenceKonde/megaTinyCore/megaavr/extras/Ref_dirty_tricks.md

 ### Building pointers from bytes
 These two macros give you a pointer (in either Z or Y, or in X, Y or Z).
 * `_makeFastPtr_d(uint8_t * newptt, const uint8_t highbyte, uint8_t lowbyte)` // Z or Y - the displacement capable ones
 *   `_makeFastPtr(uint8_t * newptt, const uint8_t highbyte, uint8_t lowbyte)` // any pointer register pair.
 Can almost always be done with a union.

 These take three arguments: A local variable that must be a pointer, a constant value that is to be the high byte and a 8-bit variable which is to be the low byte.
-They  provide NO GUARANTEE that the compiler won't waste even more time shuffling them out of the register you forced them into, but the compiler is rarely that boneheaded it does dumb stuff, yes, but if you've forced variables into certain registers, it's unlikely to move them unless it has to.
+They  provide NO GUARANTEE that the compiler won't waste even more time shuffling them out of the register you forced them into, but the compiler is rarely that boneheaded.
+It does dumb stuff, yes, but if you've forced variables into certain registers, it's unlikely to move them unless it has to, in which case the compilers first attempt may not have been as bad as you thought.